-During 2022, our board of directors met seven times (including telephonic meetings) and took action by written consent six times.
+During 2023, our board of directors met nine times (including telephonic meetings).
 Each director attended 100% of the meetings held by our board of directors and at least 80% of the committee meetings on which he or she served while he or she was a director during the year.

 Although we do not have a formal policy regarding attendance by members of our board of directors at each annual meeting of stockholders, we encourage all of our directors to attend in person, or virtually, depending on the meeting format.
-In 2022, 6 members of our board of directors attended the annual meeting of stockholders.
+In 2023, six members of our board of directors attended the annual meeting of stockholders.